Search Operator Basics For Link Building

 Looking for something local?
 Give this a try…

 If you were a bourgeoning start-up in the fintech space, it’d be worthwhile getting listed on those sites.
 Using the + function will give all variations of the location’s name.
-For example, Google will search for ‘Sydney’ and any other variations of word like ‘SYD’.
+For example, Google will search for ‘Sydney’ and any other variations of words like ‘SYD’.
 Make sure to also search from the relevant Google CCTLD to narrow the results.

 The formula to specify a local directory in a specific industry is:

-+location “directory” AND “industry”
++location “directory” AND “industry.”

 “directory” AND “industry”